Safety Rules:

 2. When two or more aircraft are in the air, all aircraft should follow the same right or left hand pattern, depending on the established takeoff direction at that time.
 Responsibility for any mid-air that occurs because of a violation of this policy rests with the offending pilot and may include financial restitution.

-3. When finished flying please bring aircraft and starting equipment to the south of the safety fence (grassy area or ramada) when numerous flyers are present.
+3. When finished flying please bring aircraft and starting equipment to the south of the safety fence when numerous flyers are present, pilots and callers are to return south of the safety fence.

 4. Use the engine break-in area for extended carburetor adjustment and break-in.
 Extended high speed engine run-up directly behind other pilots is both discourteous and dangerous.